 More about Story Massage

-Ten simple massage strokes form the basis of Story Massage.
-These strokes have a child friendly name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
+Ten massage strokes form the basis of Story Massage.
+These strokes have a simple name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
 Our Story Massage book, which contains instructions with illustrations for the strokes and over 25 massage stories and nursery rhymes, is available from the resources page of our website.
 Story Massage Book

 If you would like to introduce Story Massage in your home or work, then we run a one day training course that is held around the country for individuals and groups.
 On these days we teach these Story Massage strokes and then work with you to adapt familiar stories and even create some sensory stories of your own.
 Story Massage Training